 Treatment of CMV Retinitis in AIDS

-1. Induction Treatment (for active CMV retinitis)
+Induction Treatment for adults (for active CMV retinitis)

 The usual dose is 900 mg (two 450 mg tablets) twice daily with food for 21 days.